Roasted Butternut Squash Risotto

 Oval Casserole dish with butternut risotto

-Ingredients you’ll need to make this risotto:
+Ingredients you’ll need to make this risotto recipe:

 • You can never have too much garlic and onions in any dish.